 Professor of Clinical Pharmacy and Family Medicine, Schools of Pharmacy and Medicine, The Robert C. Byrd Health Sciences Center, West Virginia University; Former Director - Post-Baccalaureate and Track-In Doctor of Pharmacy Programs

-Dr. Ponte's career has focused on pharmacy education, the training of medical students, and residents in Family Medicine and the provision of pharmaceutical care.
+Dr. Ponte’s career has focused on pharmacy education, the training of medical students and residents in Family Medicine and the provision of pharmaceutical care.
 At WVU, he has received three outstanding teacher awards from the School of Pharmacy and received the 2008 School of Pharmacy Board of Advisors Award for excellence in teaching.
 Dr. Ponte was the 2008-2009 School of Pharmacy nominee for the WVU Foundation Award for Outstanding Teaching.
-He has been honored three tiems for excellence in resident teaching in the Department of Family Medicine and received the inaugural Department of Family Medicine Outstanding Faculty Scholar Award for 2002-2003.
+He has been honored three times for excellence in resident teaching in the Department of Family Medicine and received the inaugural Department of Family Medicine Outstanding Faculty Scholar Award for 2002-2003.
 He has also been recognized as a seven-time finalist for the excellence in student teaching award in the Department of Family Medicine.
 Dr. Ponte was inducted into the 2009 inaugural class of the WVU Health Sciences Center Academy of Excellence in Teaching and Learning.
 Dr. Ponte is a board certified pharmacotherapy specialist, is board-certified in advanced diabetes management, holds additional certifications in diabetes education and pain education and is a diplomate of the American Academy of Pain Management.
-His practice interests include the management of diabetes mellitus and its complications, pain management and women's health issues.
+His practice interests include the management of diabetes mellitus and its complications, pain management and women’s health issues.
 He has authored numerous articles in a wide variety of professional journals and is an active lecturer.
-He currently serves on the editorial advisory boards of the Annals of Pharmacotherapy (chairman - family medicine editorial panel), the APHA DrugInfo Line (section advisor - diabetes care), The Diabetes Educator and Pharmacotherapy.
+He currently serves on the editorial advisory boards of the Annals of Pharmacotherapy (chairman – family medicine editorial panel, 2003-2013), the APHA DrugInfo Line (section advisor – diabetes care ), Pharmacotherapy and the Pharmacist’s/Prescriber’s Letters.
 He completed a five year term (2005-2010) as a member of the USP Expert Committee on Endocrinology.
 In 2010, he was appointed to the USP Medicare Model Guidelines Expert Panel.
-He also completed a three-year term as a member of the editorial advisory boards of the Journal of the American Pharmaceutical Association and the American Journal of Health-System Pharmacy.
+He also completed a three- year term as a member of the editorial advisory boards of the Journal of the American Pharmaceutical Association, the American Journal of Health-System Pharmacy and The Diabetes Educator.
 He also served as an editorial board member (and section advisor Pharmacotherapy) for Practical Pain Management.
-He is a former two-term member of the USP Advisory Panel for Family Practice and was an elected member of the Board of Pharmaceutical Specialties Specialty Council on Nutritional Support Pharmacy Practice.
-He also served as a member of the Steering Committee of the National Diabetes Education Program, a member of the National Certification Board for Diabetes Educators (NCBDE), as a board member and past president of the West Virginia Affiliate of the American Diabetes Association and completed terms as a member of the Examination Review Committee and Item Bank Audit Task Force of the NCBDE.
+He is a former two-term member of the USP Advisory Panel for Family Practice and was an elected member of the Board of Pharmaceutical Specialties Specialty Council on Nutrition Support Pharmacy Practice.
+He also served as a member of the Steering Committee of the National Diabetes Education Program, a member of the National Certification Board for Diabetes Educators (NCBDE), as a board member and past president of the West Virginia Affiliate of the American Diabetes Association and completed terms as a member of various ad hoc committees and task forces of the NCBDE.
 He also briefly served as a member of the Content Expert Panel of the American Nurses Credentialing Center, which administers the advanced diabetes management examination.
-He also served a s aboard member and past president of the WV Association of Diabetes Educators.
+He also served as a board member and past president of the WV Association of Diabetes Educators.
 He is a fellow of the American Society of Health-System Pharmacists, the American College of Clinical Pharmacy, the American Pharmaceutical Association and the American Association of Diabetes Educators.
 Dr. Ponte is a member of many professional and honorary organizations (including service as WVU chapter president for Sigma Xi and Phi Kappa Phi) and has received many professional awards and honors including the 2003 APhA/APPM Distinguished Achievement Award in Clinical/Pharmacotherapeutic Practice, the 2005 University of Connecticut School of Pharmacy Distinguished Alumnus Award (Academia Category) and the 2006 Distinguished Service Award from the National Certification Board for Diabetes Educators.
 He was elected into the National Academies of Practice (Academy of Pharmacy) in November 2007.
 In 2009, Dr. Ponte received the inaugural Academic Pain Educator of the Year Award from the American Society of Pain Educators.
-In 2011, Dr. Ponte was the recipient of the USP Award for an Innovative Response to a PUblic Health Challenge in recognition as a member of the 2010-2015 Medicare Model Guidelines Expert Panel.
+In 2011, Dr. Ponte was the recipient of the USP Award for an Innovative Response to a Public Health Challenge in recognition as a member of the 2010-2015 Medicare Model Guidelines Expert Panel.

 TEACHING INTERESTS AND COURSES TAUGHT